 11. Trust a Financial Expert

-As a graduate in Investment- and Financial Strategy, there’s nothing I would rather do than jump into some spreadsheets and analyse the businesses of my clients and make the decisions for them.
-But as a business owner, delegating this responsibility to a bookkeeper/accountant is absolutely necessary.
-Not only does the decision to delegate free up time, but a financial expert can introduce new perspectives that you wouldn’t have otherwise as a owner.
-Do yourself a favour and hire a bookkeeper on an hourly basis to do most of the heavy lifting.
+As a graduate in Investment- and Financial Strategy, there’s nothing I would rather do than jump into some spreadsheets and analyse my clients’ businesses and make the decisions for them.
+But as a business owner, delegating this responsibility to a bookkeeper/accountant is necessary.
+Not only does the decision to delegate free up time, but a financial expert can introduce new perspectives that you wouldn’t have otherwise as an owner.
+Do yourself a favour and hire a bookkeeper on an hourly basis to do the heaviest lifting.
 Then, as an executive, get the summary and make the right decisions.

 12. Establish a Protocol When Cash Flow Drops

 Sometimes, small business owners experience tremendous discrepancies in their expected cash projections with actual cash flows.
-When this happens, many find it difficult to budget their finances because they failed to consider this scenario.
+Many find it difficult to budget their finances when this happens because they failed to consider this scenario.
 Smart business owners anticipate bad situations and cash flow drops are one of them.
 One way to address cash flow drops is to invest in a cash flow management tool.
 A cash flow management tool makes it easier for business owners to track all incoming and outflowing cash flow.
 Doing so makes it easier to make intelligent budget decisions with a reliable tool that tracks finances.